The Boston Globe: August 2018 campaign

 In August 2018, the editorial board launched a coordinated campaign for newspapers nationwide to respond to President Donald Trump's "enemy of the people" attacks and "fake news" rants against the media by publishing locally produced editorial responses on Thursday, August 16.
 Within a couple of days, an estimated 100+ newspapers had pledged to join the campaign, jumping to roughly 200 a few days later.

 On August 13, the Radio Television Digital News Association and its Voice of the First Amendment Task Force encouraged its 1,200 member organizations to join the campaign, while other media organizations also helped spread the call to action.
 Even as some right-leaning outlets portrayed the Globes campaign as an attack on the president, rather than his rhetorical attacks on the Fourth Estate, some newspapers got a head start, releasing content on August 15, while 350 newspapers participated in the event on August 16.

 From August 10 to 22, approximately 14 threatening phone calls were made to Boston Globe offices.
 The caller stated that the Globe was the "enemy of the people" and threatened to kill newspaper employees.
 On August 30, California resident Robert Chain was arrested by an FBI SWAT team and charged with a single count of making a threatening communication in interstate commerce.
 In May 2019, Chain pleaded guilty in a US federal court to seven counts of making threatening communications in interstate commerce.

 Magazines

 The Boston Globe Magazine

 Appearing in the Sunday paper almost every week is The Boston Globe Magazine.
-As of 2018, Veronica Chao is the editor, and contributors include Neil Swidey and Meredith Goldstein.
+As of 2026, Veronica Chao is the editor, and contributors include Patricia Wen.

 Since 2004, the December issue features a Bostonian of the Year.
 Past winners include Red Sox general manager Theo Epstein (2004), retired judge and Big Dig whistleblower Edward Ginsburg (2005), governor Deval Patrick (2006), Neighborhood Assistance Corporation of America founder and CEO Bruce Marks (2007), NBA champion Paul Pierce (2008), professor Elizabeth Warren (2009), Republican politician Scott Brown (2010), U.S. attorney Carmen Ortiz and ArtsEmerson executive director Robert Orchard (2011), Olympic gold medalists Aly Raisman and Kayla Harrison (2012), three people who were near the Boston Marathon bombing, Dan Marshall, Natalie Stavas, and Larry Hittinger (2013), Market Basket employees (2014), and neuropathologist Ann McKee (2017).